vdhkcheems/vdhkcheems/README.md

 👦This is vdhkcheems

-📚I'm currently doing the Harvard CS50 course.
+📚I'm currently doing the MIT Python 6.0001.

 ---